google-github-actions/deploy-cloud-functions/README.md

 - `labels`: (Optional) List of key-value pairs to set as function labels in the form `label1=VALUE1,label2=VALUE2`.
 All existing labels will be removed, even if this parameter is not passed.

 - `source_dir`: (Optional) Source directory for the function.
 Defaults to current directory.
+The action does **not** follow symlinks to directories or files when generating the upload artifact.

 - `project_id`: (Optional) ID of the Google Cloud project.
 If provided, this will override the project configured in the environment.